 To ensure that I am breathing the cleanest air PAWsible inside, my humans also have air purifiers running throughout the day.
 They also bought a small portable one I can conveniently use on the go.
 As for the outdoor air, they religiously check for air quality on the AirVisual app before taking me out.
 And, as usual, they avoid taking me outside when it’s hot, and they keep me on a low-fat diet to maintain a healthy figure (which would put less pressure on the trachea).
 I’m not sure what exactly did the trick, but I’m ecstatic to bark that my cough is now back to being well under control.
 ARF yeah, I have not needed to take Hydrocodone either (although my human has it handy) – CLAWS CROSSED that I continue to do well.

 As for now, it doesn’t look like I’ll need to try Adequan anytime soon, but who knows when my next flare-up will be.
 I continue to stay ready for battle.
-My humans just ordered Throat Gold, a respiratory supplement that my doctor gave the green light on (although she doesn’t think it’ll help, she doesn’t think it’ll hurt either).
+My humans also ordered Throat Gold, a respiratory supplement that my doctor gave the green light on (although she doesn’t think it’ll help, she doesn’t think it’ll hurt either).
 Sniff here for my honest review of Throat Gold.

 While my doctor has already referred me to a specialist for potential stent surgery, my humans are praying that I won’t need to take that route.
 However, they are not opposed to it if it can provide a better quality of life for me, but they would need to discuss with the surgeon to get more information on potential risks and complications.
 From what they know, I will likely need to be on meds for the rest of my life even arf-ter a successful surgery.
 Therefore, they hope my cough remains infrequent and mild through medical and lifestyle management.